I hope to provide 'food for thought' as much as supporting firewood and condemning the consumption of fossil fuels.

 require a huge consumption of firewood.

-Both the collection of firewood, and reducing it to a convenient size for consumption in the home, involve considerable exercise.
+The collection of firewood, reducing it to a convenient size for consumption in the home, and finally carting it from where it is collected to where it can be burned, involve considerable exercise.

 If you were to get the water temperature up to around boiling point I would think there would be enough for four generous showers in winter.
 Of course if you keep the fire going you could have a shower about every 15 minutes.
 About 7kg of firewood is sufficient to heat the water to showering temperature in winter.